Rebecca-Seib/Rebecca-Seib/README.md

 I created a phone app for users that would display all thier emails and when clicked on the "Phishing" button, the email would be forwarded to Phishing Response.
 This was just a tester application that never went into full prodyuction mode however it was still successful and hard to build out.

+I created a personal organizer application, that allowed people to send emails, look people up, go to thier hom websites and to create meetings as well.
+While this app was never used, it was funt o make and took alot of time and effort into making this.

 ![image](https://user-images.githubusercontent.com/109617102/181027189-cbdbb648-886a-4d81-899c-4afb9ccc3265.png)
 ![image](https://user-images.githubusercontent.com/109617102/181028098-2a2cc281-aa32-4b65-b6a2-c2b93ee727d5.png)